 Only 1 in 3 Australian cancer patients today receive radiation therapy

-That number should be 1 in 2, in line with Europe and North America
+That number should be 1 in 2, in line with clinical evidence and guidelines

 Each of these 13 population centres is more than an hour away from the nearest radiation therapy centre.
 Many are further away.